-With 2019 fresh upon us, it’s time once again for Frank Mayer and Associates, Inc.’s familiar blog post at the turn of the new year – one in which we ask company thought leaders to peek into their crystal balls and predict what the coming 365 days has in store for the retail and point-of-purchase industries.
-Indicating everything from uncharacteristic marketing opportunities to continued growth for self-service, their forecasts illustrate the constant objective to stay relevant to today’s consumer.
+With 2019 fresh upon us, it’s time once again for Frank Mayer and Associates, Inc.’s familiar blog post at the turn of the new year – one in which we ask company thought leaders to peek into their crystal balls and predict what the coming 365 days has in store for the point-of-purchase industries and retail marketing trends.
+Indicating everything from uncharacteristic opportunities to continued growth for self-service, their forecasts illustrate the constant objective to stay relevant to today’s consumer.

 Trend 1: Innovative Marketing Across Industries